aspose-zip/Aspose.ZIP-Products/zip/net/extract/tnef/_index.md

 {{% blocks/products/pf/agp/content h2="How to Extract TNEF File Using C#" %}}

- In order to compress or decompress TNEF file, we’ll use [Aspose.ZIP for .NET](https://products.aspose.com/zip/net) API which is a feature-rich, powerful and easy to use document compression and decompression API for C# platform.
+ In order to extract TNEF file, we’ll use
+ [Aspose.ZIP for .NET](https://products.aspose.com/zip/net)
+ API which is a feature-rich, powerful and easy to use document decompression API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.zip) package manager, search for
  Aspose.ZIP